Skip to content

 The details of what this vape tax would entail wasn't revealed during the speech, but an official document release was made from the Government which followed on from the speech in the House of Commons and this highlighted exactly what is coming and when involving the vape tax.
 It reads as follows:

-Vaping Products Duty – "The government will introduce a new duty on vaping products from 1 October 2026, with registrations for the duty opening from 1 April 2026.
+Vaping Products Duty: "The government will introduce a new duty on vaping products from 1 October 2026, with registrations for the duty opening from 1 April 2026.
 The rates will be £1.00 per 10ml for nicotine free liquids, £2.00 per 10ml on liquids that contain 0.1-10.9 mg nicotine per ml, and £3.00 per 10ml on liquids that contain 11mg or more per ml.
 A 12-week public consultation will be published on the policy design and technical details alongside the Spring Budget.
 The government will also introduce a one-off tobacco duty increase of £2.00 per 100 cigarettes or 50 grams of tobacco from 1 October 2026"

 Rishi Sunak's Crackdown on Vaping Continues

-When this was initially announced, Rishi Sunak highlighted the fact that he and his Government would be introducing further regulations to the vaping industry in an effort to making vaping less accessible to children by restricting vape flavours, as well as introducing a taxation on vaping products, which the latter has now come to light and will be coming into effect within the next 18 months.
+When this was initially announced, Rishi Sunak highlighted the fact that he and his Government would be introducing further regulations to the vaping industry in an effort to making vaping less accessible to children by restricting vape flavours, as well as introducing a taxation on vaping products, which the latter has now come to light and will be coming into effect within the next 12 months.

-How Much Will Vaping Cost Me With The New Vape Tax?
+How Much Will Vaping Cost Me With the New Vape Tax?

 With the announcement of a vape tax coming, the above may be a question that you're asking yourself, so we want to break down just exactly how much vaping could cost you once these changes come into effect.
 We've taken some of the best UK vape juice brands to compare their prices with ours as referenced below: